 Love vs. Fear

 The short answer to this question is “yes.”
-There are many underlying factors and behaviors that can contribute to an addiction, one of them is and can absolutely be the fear of being unloved.
+There are many underlying emotional factors and mental disorders that can contribute to an addiction – referred to as co-occurring disorders.
+One of them is and can absolutely be the fear of being unloved.
 Something that is regularly stressed during rehab is having a strong foundation and support system as we recover.
-Even if bridges have been burned, love can repair and rebuild our relationships, reestablishing communication and the feeling of love and support.
+Even if bridges have been burned, Love can repair and rebuild our relationships, re-establishing communication and the feeling of Love and support.
 If you know someone with an addiction, one of the best things you can do for them while they fight their disease is to regularly remind them that they are loved, desired, and even needed.

 “…nobody will understand me, no one will appreciate me.”
 Yes, they will.
 It may not seem like it, it may seem impossible even, but there is always a community out there going through the same tribulations.
 With over six billion people in the world, it is nearly impossible for there to be no one capable of understanding, empathizing, and loving you.
 These terrors we experience, not being understood, not being appreciated, generally stem from long-term issues and deeply set emotional trauma.